 A higher gain makes the radar more sensitive to radar returns, allowing it to display weaker targets.
 If the gain is set too high, the image might be cluttered with background noise.

 Gain has a manual and an automatic mode.
-You toggle between automatic and manual mode in the slide bar, or by pressing and holding the rotary knob.
+You toggle between automatic and manual mode in the slide bar.